prebid/prebid.github.io/prebid-mobile/prebid-mobile-rendering.md

 Rendering serves the general Prebid's aim - to be a trusted, transparent, and configurable monetization solution and gives a lot of benefits to both sides publishers and demand partners.

+In comparising with no-rendering approach the new module gives next benefits:

 - Monitizaion without Ad Server.
 Publishers can monitize the apps through pure In-App bidding without additional ad requests.
-- Support of Prebid Server distinct features like PG, omni-channel, floors, etc.
-- Flexibility in supporting new features of serving ads.

-In comparising with no-rendering approach the new module gives next benefits:

 - Faster ad delivery.
 As soon as bid is recieved it can be displayed.
 It is applayed to both kind of integration with ad server  or without it.
 - Litle infrastructure.
-Since the rendering moduel doesn't need Prebid Cache it can be ommited.
+Since the rendering module doesn't need Prebid Cache it can be ommited.
 - Less discrepancy, better analytics.
 Rendering module is able to track all needed events in the proper time according to the industry standard or demand side custom requrements.
 - Full support of SKAdNetworks and similar frameworks
 - MRAID 3.0 support
 - Better measurement.
 Ability to use any measurement provider.
 SDK implements the support of Open Measurement, the certification is scheduled to the upcoming releases.
 - Open for improvements and adding exclusive features
+- Support of Prebid Server distinct features like PG, omni-channel, floors, etc.

 ## How It Works